-Boris Johnson’s ‘Operation Moonshot’ envisions weekly covid tests for everyone in Britain
+Boris Johnson’s ‘Operation Moonshot’ envisions weekly coronavirus tests for every person in Britain

 Such massive population-wide testing for disease would be unprecedented.
 Though some countries have deployed mass screening during this pandemic, “Operation Moonshot” would go where no public health campaign has gone before — and yet Britain doesn’t have the best track record on coronavirus testing.

-Skeptics add that the sort of rapid, cheap tests the project would need are in still in development, or have not yet been approved for mass screening in Britain, and could produce so many false positives and negatives as to create chaos.
+Skeptics add that the sort of rapid, cheap tests the project would need are still in development, or have not yet been approved for mass screening in Britain, and could produce so many false positives and negatives as to create chaos.

 The Moonshot planning documents acknowledge: “Delivering testing at the scale and level of ambition set by the prime minister is likely to mean developing, validating, procuring, and operationalizing testing technology that currently does not exist.”